Siemens Conductors Scholarship for the Karajan-Akademie

 Nodoka Okisawa, first scholarship holder from 2020 | Picture: Taira Nishimaki

-The next Conducting Scholarship will be awarded by a jury on 9 June 2024 at the Philharmonie Berlin.
-The selection process will be carried out in three stages: Review of the applications, rehearsal work with a chamber orchestra made up of members of the Karajan Akademie and a personal interview to get to know the artist's personality.
+The winner of the next scholarship will be decided in a competition on 26 June 2026 at the Philharmonie Berlin.
+The selection process will be carried out in three stages: Review of the applications, rehearsal work with a chamber orchestra made up of members of the Karajan-Akademie and a personal interview to get to know the artistic personalities.

 Application

-All applications will be treated confidentially and reviewed.
+All applications will be treated and reviewed confidentially.
 The jury reserves the right to request additional information from or about the applicant.

-By submitting the application, the applicant agrees that the selection process may be recorded on film and in photographs and may be used for the public relations work of the Siemens Arts Programme and the Karajan Akademie of the Berliner Philharmoniker.
-This also applies to the biography and the photo submitted.
+By submitting their application, the applicant agrees that the selection process may be recorded via video and photography and that such recordings may be used for public relations purposes by the Siemens Arts Program and the Karajan-Akademie of the Berliner Philharmoniker.
+This also applies to the applicant’s biography and the submitted photo.

 Andrea Zietzschmann

-The names of the invited candidates are announced here.
+The names of the invited candidates will be announced here.

 Siemens Arts Program